wiilaptop/PythonScanningToolkit/README.md

 3. Requests (Official docs: https://requests.readthedocs.io/en/latest/)
 4. bs4 (Official docs: https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

-Many of these can be simply installed with pip :)
+Many of these can be simply installed with pip.

+NOTE: Remember to use this tool in good faith.
+Only scan networks and websites that you trust and have permission to!

 If you have any suggestions, feedback, or ideas about additional modules, do not hesitate to let me know!
 If you think of something amazing, totally make a fork of this repo and show me!
+I would love to one day build this program with community-made modules (and of course ALL credit will be given!) that make PST one of the greatest tools out there! :)

 This script is something that I ultimately want to fine-tune and show as a demonstration of my skills.
 I love Python and how adaptable it is, and I cannot wait to see what the future holds!